2010 BMW HP2 Sport

 engine control throttles back the ignition angle and

 reduces the injection.
 This means the power unit is

 at low load for the gearshift so it is possible to

 change gear rapidly without needing the clutch.

-normal riding conditions and (on request) for racing
+conditions and (on request) for racing with an inverted

 Modified frame construction